AVEX41/ScoreForge/README.md

 # General Information

+## Introduction

+ScoreForge is a web application that allows users to track their performance in a game, sport, or anything else that can be represented in numbers.
+The user can create performance indicators, and then add data points to these indicators.
+The user can then view the data points in a table and a graph, to see if they are improving or not.
+The user can also view and edit their profile, and manage their performance indicators.

 ## Backend

 The backend is powered by Django, a python web framework, and PostgreSQL.
 This application is designed as a Single Page Application.
 The backend utilizes Django's models to store data in a PostgreSQL database, and uses Django's http to communicate with the frontend using JSON response.
 The backend also uses Django's authentication system to authenticate users.